harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/advanced/cd-governance/harness-governance-quickstart.md

 ![](./static/harness-governance-quickstart-66.png)

 The input payload contains user `metadata` for the user that initiated the event.
 Metadata includes roles, groups, etc, and is added to every evaluation automatically.
-This can be used for policies where you want to evaluate users.Click **Test**.
+This can be used for policies where you want to evaluate users.
+Click **Test**.

 In **Output**, you can see that the Pipeline failed the policy because it is missing an Approval step.